 As an added value to their participation, selected cocoPITCH and cocoWIP representatives receive advice and preparation to pitch their projects in front of our industry audience.
 In closed cocoLAB sessions, projects also receive individually tailored consultancy from experts in the fields of script development, financing strategies, sales, marketing, training opportunities and funding.
 Prior to the market, all promotional material will be edited with the project representatives for publication in our catalogue.

 Founded in 1999, coco was the first co-production market facilitating co-production specifically for the Eastern European region and resulted in notable collaborations that are still thriving to the present day.
-We are proud that half of the projects pitched at coco have been realised as of now, and more than half of them have had an A-festival competition premiere.
+We are proud that well over half of the projects pitched at coco have been realised as of now, and 68% of them have had an A-festival premiere.

 For a list of all completed coco alumni projects click here.